nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test case (view statistics of flashcard at invalid index): `stats 0` <br>
         Expected: Flashcard view panel will not update and input text will turn red to signal an error.
         Result display will output the invalid command format error message.

-    1. Other incorrect stats command to try: `stats x` (where x is larger than the list size or x is a negative integer) <br>
-        Expected: Similar to test case iii.

 --------------------------------------------------------------------------------------------------------------------